 - Varieties of optional benefits to meet the driver needs

 - 10% discount if you insure a second car

 - NCD60 plus an additional 10% discount for safe drivers who has NCD50 for at least consecutive past 5 years

 - One of the cheapest options for continental car owners

 - Offers a lower-premium option (known as the low mileage cover) to all drivers who use their car less than 8,000km per year

 - Can get expensive if you drive mid-sized sedan

 - Need to pay extra for certain benefits that are included with other insurer's plans for free

-DirectAsia's Comprehensive car insurance plans will benefit luxury car drivers who appreciate the flexibility of customising their coverage.
+DirectAsia's Comprehensive car insurance plans will benefit continental car drivers who appreciate the flexibility of customising their coverage based on needs.
 However, risk-prone drivers and those driving older or mid-priced sedans may not find a great bargain.

 Summary of DirectAsia Car Insurance